jobapis/jobs-goremote/README.md

 The `getJobs()` method will return a [Collection](https://github.com/jobapis/jobs-common/blob/master/src/Collection.php) of [Job](https://github.com/jobapis/jobs-common/blob/master/src/Job.php) objects based on Schema.org's [JobPosting](https://schema.org/JobPosting) specification.

-## Testing and Development
+## Testing

-1. Clone this repository from Github
+1. Clone this repository from Github.
 2. Install the dependencies with Composer: `$ composer install`.
 3. Run the test suite: `$ ./vendor/bin/phpunit`.
 4. (Optional) Run the test suite with real HTTP calls to the API: `$ REAL_CALL=1 ./vendor/bin/phpunit`.

+A code coverage report will be generated in the `build/` directory at the root of the project.

 ## Contributing